roger-castaldo/MQContract/Abstractions/Readme.md

 | ---- | ----------- |
 | T | The class type of the underlying message |

-<a name='P-MQContract-Interfaces-IRecievedMessage`1-Headers'></a>
+<a name='P-MQContract-Interfaces-IReceivedMessage`1-Headers'></a>
 ### Headers `property`

 ##### Summary

 The headers that were supplied with the message

-<a name='P-MQContract-Interfaces-IRecievedMessage`1-ID'></a>
+<a name='P-MQContract-Interfaces-IReceivedMessage`1-ID'></a>
 ### ID `property`

 ##### Summary

-The unique ID of the recieved message that was specified on the transmission side
+The unique ID of the received message that was specified on the transmission side

-<a name='P-MQContract-Interfaces-IRecievedMessage`1-Message'></a>
+<a name='P-MQContract-Interfaces-IReceivedMessage`1-Message'></a>
 ### Message `property`

 ##### Summary

 The message that was transmitted

-<a name='P-MQContract-Interfaces-IRecievedMessage`1-ProcessedTimestamp'></a>
+<a name='P-MQContract-Interfaces-IReceivedMessage`1-ProcessedTimestamp'></a>
 ### ProcessedTimestamp `property`

 ##### Summary

-The timestamp of when the recieved message was converted into the actual class prior to calling the callback
+The timestamp of when the received message was converted into the actual class prior to calling the callback

-<a name='P-MQContract-Interfaces-IRecievedMessage`1-RecievedTimestamp'></a>
+<a name='P-MQContract-Interfaces-IReceivedMessage`1-ReceivedTimestamp'></a>
-### RecievedTimestamp `property`
+### ReceivedTimestamp `property`

 ##### Summary

-The timestamp of when the message was recieved by the underlying service connection
+The timestamp of when the message was received by the underlying service connection

 <a name='T-MQContract-Interfaces-Service-IServiceSubscription'></a>
 ## IServiceSubscription `type`